vasileios27/GeoML-Lab/analysis/Extreme_Precipitation_Evaluation_Report.md

 All the data below, are the averages
 ## 🔵 **4.1 Lead Time D1 (24h)**
-Example plot for one event
-**Figure FourCastNet D1 (24h) forecast vs ERA5**
+Example plot for one event, where the average extreme pixels are 15.46 **Figure FourCastNet D1 (24h) forecast vs ERA5**
 ![Total precipitation forecast for 2023-12-21 00:00](./plots/tp_case_fourcast_19731027_1800_D1.png)
 **Figure GraphCast D1 (24h) forecast vs ERA5**